Employee Sensitivity to Office Smells Could Lead to Litigation

-Besides accommodating the complaining employees with solutions that could include relocation or telecommuting, other steps employers can take to clear the air include:
+Besides accommodating the complaining employees with solutions that could include relocation, air purifiers and telecommuting, other steps employers can take to clear the air include:

-- Having managers, with the assistance of a HR professional, discreetly address the offending employee in person to resolve the situation.
+Having managers, with the assistance of an HR professional, discreetly address the offending employee in person to resolve the situation.

 Establishing food-related policies and having the breakroom refrigerator regularly cleaned.